fairliereese/UCI_COSMOS/Intro.md

 Make a new file and copy-paste the above code.
 Play around with which samples to QC check (`--array=` can be anything from 1-35).
 Submit the job to SLURM by `sbatch your_fastqc_job.sh` and check its status by `squeue -u $USER` (or your username, `squeue -u erebboah`).
 Check the contents of the `.out` and `.err` files.

 ## Run mapping bash script
-We have two scripts to align bulk RNA-seq data here: `/pub/namvn1/COSMO/RNA_Seq/run_STAR.sh` and here: `/pub/erebboah/cosmos/FSHD_RNAseq/scripts/run_kallisto.sh`.
-One uses the [STAR](https://github.com/alexdobin/STAR) aligner with human control and FSHD patient data and one uses the [kallisto](https://pachterlab.github.io/kallisto/about) pseudo-aligner with mouse C2C12 timecourse data.
-We have a human STAR index already made here `/pub/namvn1/COSMO/genome_ref/hg38` and a kallisto mouse index already made here `/pub/erebboah/cosmos/FSHD_RNAseq/ref/hg38.idx` for you to use.
+We have two scripts to align bulk RNA-seq data here: `/pub/namvn1/COSMO/RNA_Seq/run_STAR.sh` and here: `/pub/erebboah/cosmos/FSHD_bulkRNA/scripts/run_kallisto.sh`.
+One uses the [STAR](https://github.com/alexdobin/STAR) aligner with and one uses the [kallisto](https://pachterlab.github.io/kallisto/about) pseudo-aligner.
+We have a human STAR index already made here `/pub/namvn1/COSMO/genome_ref/hg38` and a human kallisto index already made here `/pub/erebboah/cosmos/FSHD_bulkRNA/ref/hg38.idx` for you to use.

 #### Kallisto script:
 ```